 If you have struggled with an alcohol use disorder, or witnessed someone you love struggle with alcohol dependence, you know how powerful alcohol is as a drug.
 It may seem like reaching out for help can be challenging; however, there is light at the end of the tunnel.
 There are many inpatient and outpatient treatment centers available to help you or your loved one overcome their addiction to alcohol and begin the road to recovery.

 Trying to quit on your own is dangerous and has a high-risk of relapse due to the various discomforting symptoms.
 Ultimately, both physical and psychological addictive factors come into play when overcoming addiction, making it ever so important to reach out for professional help.
-Contact a dedicated treatment specialist today for help breaking out of the chains of addiction and entering into the light of recovery.
+Contact a dedicated treatment professional today for help breaking out of the chains of addiction and entering into the light of recovery.